Menu

 Implementation – How do we translate our vision into practice?

-• All children will study Science for 2 lessons per week in Key Stage 2 and 1 lesson per week in Key Stage 1.
+• All children will study science for 2 lessons per week in Key Stage 2 and 1 lesson per week in Key Stage 1.

-• Where necessary, staff will receive training in Science.
+• Where necessary, staff will receive training in science.

-• A carefully designed scheme of learning in Science, adapted for our learners, ensures consistency and progress of all learners.
+• A carefully designed scheme of learning in science, adapted for our learners, ensures consistency and progress of all learners.

 • Working scientifically skills are explicit in lessons to ensure these skills are being developed the children's school career, and new vocabulary and challenging concepts are introduced.